 To pay to the Council on the first anniversary of the Commencement of Development £50,000.00 (fifty thousand pounds) Index Linked.

-To pay to the Council on each of the subsequent nineteen (19) anniversaries of the Commencement of Development £25,000.00 (twenty five thousand pounds) Index Linked until either the Development has been completed or until a total of £475,000.00 (four hundred and seventy five thousand pounds) Index Linked has been paid to the Council, whichever occurs first.

-To pay £25,000.00 (twenty five thousand pounds) Index Linked to the Council prior to the Occupation of the 300th Dwelling.
+To pay £5,000.00 (five thousand pounds) Index Linked to the Council prior to the Occupation of the 300th Dwelling.

-To pay £25,000.00 (twenty five thousand pounds) Index Linked to the Council prior to the Occupation of the 600th Dwelling.
+To pay £25,000.00 five thousand pounds) Index Linked to the Council prior to the Occupation of the 600th Dwelling.